yonromai/NeMo-Guardrails/docs/colang_2/getting_started/index.rst

       engine: openai
       model: gpt-4-turbo

 The above config sets the Colang version to "2.x" (this is needed since "1.0" is currently the default) and the LLM engine to OpenAI's ``gpt-4-turbo``.
-Make sure to set the required API access key as a environment variable (e.g. OPENAI_API_KEY for OpenAI API).
+Make sure to set the required API access key as an environment variable (e.g. OPENAI_API_KEY for OpenAI API).
 See section :ref:`Supported Models<make-use-of-llms-supported-models>` for all supported models.

 .. note::
   Check the section :ref:`development-and-debugging` for how you can install Colang syntax highlighting to make editing Colang scripts easier.